This page is a supplement to the the SaaS Metrics 2.0 blog post. It provides detailed definitions for each of the key metrics used in that post.

 Once again if ARPA is monthly, the churn rate should be monthly.

-To truly get an accurate picture of LTV, you should take into consideration Gross Margin. i.e.
+To truly get an accurate picture of LTV, it is important to also take Gross Margin into consideration. i.e.

 Ron Gill, NetSuite: I’m surprised at how often I see a SaaS product architected in a way that means they’ll never clear a decent gross margin.
 Including GM in the calc is a great way for you to see there is a big lever on LTV/CAC that is worth focusing on.